TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/basic-config-and-security/report-monitor-and-trigger-events/event-webhook-tyk-classic.md

 Tyk Operator supports event handler integration for Tyk Classic API Definition.
 By configuring the `event_handlers` field in ApiDefinition Custom Resource Definition (CRD), you can enable webhooks to be triggered by specific API events.

 The process for configuring webhook event handlers using Tyk Operator is similar to that explained in [Set up a webhook event handler in the Tyk Classic API Definition](#set-up-a-webhook-event-handler-in-the-tyk-classic-api-definition).
-The example API Definition below enabled event handler by setting `spec.event_handlers`.
+The example API Definition below enables the event handler by setting `spec.event_handlers`.

 ```yaml {hl_lines=["14-25"],linenos=true, linenostart=1}
 apiVersion: tyk.tyk.io/v1alpha1